-(1) This st b_rule only y applies to Part II licensees.
-1 1 1

-- (2) Where appropriate, licensees must ensure that this rule is applied to guarantors as well as borrowers-customers. - (3) A licensee must have a written procedure in place detailing their approach to dealing with customers experiencing payment difficulties.
-When dealing with vulnerable customers experiencing difficulties, additional consideration must be given to forbearance. - (4) When dealing with customers experiencing repayment difficulties, licensees must give due consideration to applying some form of forbearance, including, but not limited to - (a) repayment holidays; - (b) temporarily halting charges; - (c) restructuring repayment schedules. - (5) Where a customer is a High Net Worth Individual, (1)-(4) do not apply, unless the provision of services relate to an equity release arrangement finance.
+(1) This sub-rule only applies to Part II licensees.
+(2) Where appropriate, licensees must ensure that this rule is applied to guarantors as well as borrowers.
+(3) A licensee must have a written procedure in place detailing their approach to dealing with customers experiencing payment difficulties.
+When dealing with vulnerable forbearance.

+When dealing with customers experiencing repayment difficulties, licensees must give due consideration to applying some form of forbearance, including, but not limited to -

+(a) repayment holidays;

+- (b) temporarily halting charges;

+- (c) restructuring repayment schedules.

+- (5) Where a customer is a High Net Worth Individual, (1)-(4) do not apply, unless the provision of services relate to an equity release arrangement.